 ‘A Sunday Morning Tragedy’ by Thomas Hardy was written in January of 1904 and later published in 1909 in the collection, Time’s Laughingstocks and Other Verses.
 The poem was a point of some controversy at the time due to its less than “family-friendly” subject matter.
 It was later claimed by writers Arthur Maywood and Ford Madox Brown that they founded an entire publication, The English Rose, just to release this piece.

-The Ballad Form in A Sunday Morning Tragedy
+Explore A Sunday Morning Tragedy

 A Sunday Morning Tragedy is a thirty-three stanza ballad that is separated into sets of four lines, or quatrains.
 It is due to the use of quatrains and the subject matter that ‘A Sunday Morning Tragedy’ is considered to be a ballad.
 The ballad form stands out due to the relative simplicity of the lines.
-The style, diction and structure are straightforward and easy for the reader to comprehend.
+The style, diction, and structure are straightforward and easy for the reader to comprehend.
 Another element of the ballad that Hardy makes use of is dialogue.
 The poem is divided into sections that allow time to hear from different characters.

 The rhyme scheme is also beneficial to the ballad form.
 It follows a pattern of ABAB CBCB, and so on, alternating end sounds as the poet saw fit.
 The “B” sound remains the same throughout the text.
 Or more simply, every second and fourth line ends with the “-ee” sound.
-This sing song-like pattern is an important aspect of a ballad.
+This sing-song-like pattern is an important aspect of a ballad.

 The poem begins with the speaker describing how wonderful it was at first to have a beautiful daughter.
 The joy soon receded though when it became clear how popular the girl was going to be with men.
 She eventually got overly attached to one man, they slept together and she got pregnant.